the 6 ways horses learn

 This helps promote a sense of calmness during training sessions, allowing for better focus and learning experiences.

-Cultivating awareness of one’s own energy influences how horses respond to commands and cues.
+Cultivating awareness of one’s energy influences how horses respond to commands and cues.

 It’s important to consider the following: